apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 6. Fault tolerance/Resumability
 7. Optimized Kernels

-The idea is that you can plug in any HF model you want, and it works.
-Abstracting away the architecture is very useful, I think, although it comes with some caveats.
-It's good to have a notion of blocks for PP, and it's good to be able to do things like fuse the loss to avoid having to materialize the logits if you don't want them, especially because the lm_head makes up such a large proportion of the parameters of small models.

-Eventually I will create an interface to exend this to implementing models "properly" with optimized kernels.
-This is a very high priority.
-For now though, to figure out the training dynamics it's fine to spend more compute to do it inefficiently.
+You can plug in any HF model you want, and it works.
+Abstracting away the architecture is very useful for experimentation.
+For now, to figure out the training dynamics it's fine to spend more compute to do it inefficiently.
 This has been useful for getting my feet wet.
-I think that writing a codebase for this is somewhat nontrivial due to a number of concerns.
+Next I will focus on doing it "the right way."

+Also of note.
+A few days ago the authors of the Eggroll and ES at Scale papers released a new training codebase, [es-at-scale](https://github.com/VsonicV/es-at-scale).
+It looks like this is the codebase they are going to be using for experiments going forward.
+I will probably contribute some features from ZOTitan to it.
+I don't think either project is just dupicated effort, I have plans to take ZOTitan in some crazier directions.

-### Autoresearch
+## Autoresearch Infra

 Six months ago, if you would have asked me if any of these ideas had a chance, I would have said no.